-Increase in the

-Strategic support helps build community enterprise expertise and capacity in areas such as governance, legal compliance, finance and marketing.
+Increase in strategic and human support Strategic support helps build community enterprise expertise and capacity in areas such as governance, legal compliance, finance and marketing.
 Responding well to inperson advice, community enterprises would benefit from informal channels of support.
 More pro-bono support from companies, like Thomson Reuters existing Trustlaw legal advice service, would enable this.